mk12/blog/posts/assertions-and-beyond.md

 # Mocks, stubs, and expectations

-Sometimes faking data isn't enough---tests need to fake behaviour as well.
+Sometimes faking data isn't enough -- tests need to fake behaviour as well.
 This is where the fancy stuff provided by test frameworks comes in.
 The terminology is sometimes a source of confusion, but most people will know what you're talking about if you mention _mocks_ or _stubs_.
 Suppose you have a class that sends emails.
 You don't want to actually send emails while running tests, so you swap it out for a fake:

 ```ruby
 class FakeMailer